 Sound Access will travel to you.
 Venues, rehearsal spaces, studios, offices, or other arrangements can be made for ear mold impressions, product demonstrations, and even hearing examinations.
 Or come see us at one of the events we attend throughout the year.
 Serving St. Louis and the surrounding areas.
 Arrangements can also be made for appointments in Springfield, MO.

 Other locations may be available upon request.
-(Additional travel fee may apply).
+(Additional travel fees may apply).

-PLEASE NOTE: Due to the COVID-19 pandemic mobile and concierge services are temporarily not available.
+PLEASE NOTE: Due to the COVID-19 pandemic, mobile and concierge services in the home are temporarily unavailable, unless mobility impairment impedes your ability to be seen in the clinic.
 Thank you for your understanding.

 For Everyone’s Safety Please Read

 Before Making or Keeping an Appointment:

 Sound Access offers cleaning and care services for your custom or universal-fit in-ear monitors.
 We will clean any wax and debris out of the earpieces using a vacuum pump designed for use with electronic earpieces.
 We will use a drying system to remove moisture build-up inside the earpieces.
 Your in-ear monitors will also get a once over with cleaning cloths safe to use on in-ears.
 Keeping your in-ears dry and clear of wax and debris is essential to increasing their longevity and performance, so make sure to ask about products we offer that you can use day-to-day to take care of your monitors in between cleanings with us.

 Let Sound Access partner with your company or organization to bring hearing healthcare services to your group, with opportunities for hearing examinations, hearing wellness education, and ear mold impressions and hearing protection fittings.
 We would love to attend your next event, including expos, health and wellness fairs, and concerts and music festivals to bring participants hearing wellness information and services.

 In-Ear Monitor Verification coming soon!